MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-concept-feature.md

 ---
-title: Understand features in LUIS apps in Azure Cognitive Services | Microsoft Docs
+title: Features in LUIS apps in Azure Cognitive Services
+titleSuffix: Azure Cognitive Services
-description: In machine learning, a feature is a distinguishing trait or attribute of data that your system observes.
-Add features to a language model to provide hints about how to recognize input that you want to label or classify.
-Features help LUIS recognize both intents and entities, but features are not intents or entities themselves.
-Instead, features might provide examples of related terms.
+description: Add features to a language model to provide hints about how to recognize input that you want to label or classify.
+Features help LUIS recognize both intents and entities.
 services: cognitive-services
 author: diberry
 manager: cjgronlund